Series: Next Things: Acts 1,2,4 - Part Three

 Its like the tourist looking at the Grand Canyon who said, “I wish I could have been here to see this happen.”
 And the park ranger who replied, “You are.”

 We have the privilege of living out what comes next - of being a part of what Jesus has been doing in and through His church over the last almost 2,000 years.

 To understand what this means for us we’ve been looking at what took place in the lives of the disciples after the resurrection - comparing their experiences to ours.
 We’ve seen that Jesus spent the days after the resurrection with His followers - doing the ordinary things of life and teaching them about the Kingdom of God and their part in the Kingdom.

 Crucial to this teaching is the message that the disciples - and us - the message that we’re called to share with others.
 The message that Jesus is alive and all that God offers to us through our living Savior.
 We share that message - Jesus said - by the power and leading of the Holy Spirit.

-Then, 40 days after the resurrection Jesus and the disciples we’re up on the Mount of Olives - Jesus ascends into heaven - the disciples - and us - are left with the promise that Jesus will return.
-Which brings us to our passage today and a crucial decision that these believers needed to make.
+Then we saw - 40 days after the resurrection Jesus and the disciples we’re up on the Mount of Olives - Jesus ascends into heaven - the disciples - and us - are left with the promise that Jesus will return - which gives an urgency - an intensity of commitment to our lives and sharing Jesus with others.
+Which brings us to our passage today - Acts 1:14-26 - and a crucial decision that these believers needed to make.